kubeflow/website/content/docs/gke/gcp-e2e.md

 ```

 ## (Optional) Test the code in a Jupyter notebook

+TODO: This section doesn't work.
+(I get the same errors as noted in https://github.com/kubeflow/website/issues/1012.)
+Consider removing the notebook section, or finding out why the model won't run in a Jupyter notebook.

 The sample you downloaded contains all the code you need.
 If you like, you
 can experiment with and test the code in a Jupyter notebook.